 A general power of attorney and an enduring power of attorney both give an attorney authority to deal with a person's financial affairs.
 However, while a general power of attorney is cancelled automatically if a person becomes legally incapacitated, an enduring power of attorney will still be effective.

-Giving either power of attorney does not mean you lose control over your affairs.
+Giving either power of attorney does not mean that a person loses control over their affairs.
 A person can still deal with whatever matters he or she chooses, while the donee can only do the things that the form allows.
 However, giving a power of attorney to someone who is not absolutely trustworthy is very dangerous.

 A power of attorney document provides proof of the donee's power to act on the donor's behalf.
 It must be shown whenever the donee is doing something in place of the donor.

 It is not always necessary to make a power of attorney to deal solely with a social security pension, and other arrangements can generally be made to use a bank account on a person's behalf without going to the trouble, and risk, of making a power of attorney.
-However, it is unlawful to deal with someone else's money, no matter how close to you, without that person's authority.
+However, it is unlawful to deal with someone else's money, no matter how close the two parties are, without that person's authority.

 A donor acting as a trustee or personal representative for another person cannot use a power of attorney to pass on these functions to someone else [Powers of Attorney and Agency Act 1984 (SA) s 5(4)].

 A power of attorney ends when the donor dies.
-At this point, a will takes over.
+At this point, a Will takes over [see Wills].